Planning Your Long-Term Financial Needs

 - Start NOW!
 If you have not started to put money away for retirement, do something today.
 Even if it’s $5 a month into a standard savings account, set up an automated transfer.
 Later, increase the monthly contributions.

 - Pay Yourself!
 As you pay off any debts you currently owe, take those same monthly payments and pay yourself.
 For example, once you pay off a credit card debt that is currently requiring a $250 monthly payment, begin putting that $250 each month into your savings plan.

 Trusting that your financial future will take care of itself is not a financial plan.
 Take time, ask around, and do some research.
-You’ll find that investing in yourself will pay undreamed of dividends for years to come.
+You’ll find that investing in yourself (your future) will pay undreamed of dividends for years to come.